ntampellini/TSCoDe/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 </div>

 TSCoDe is the first systematical conformational embedder for bimolecular and trimolecular chemical reactions.
 It is able to generate a great number of poses for .
-Support for open and cyclical transition states, exploring all regiosomeric and stereoisomeric poses.
+It supports both open and cyclical transition states, exploring all regiosomeric and stereoisomeric poses.

 TSCoDe is written mostly in Python, with some libraries optionally boosted via Cython.
 It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures